 When I think Polska, I think cakes.
-Since I can remember, I see my Mum baking stunning cakes for every occasion or even for no occasion.
-Multiple-layer cakes, cookies, sponges, every day casual cakes; amazing variety.
+Since I can remember, I’m used to seeing my Mum baking stunning cakes for every occasion, or even no occasion at all.
+Multiple-layer cakes, biscuits, sponges, every day casual cakes – there was no end to the variety.

-Krolewicz, which literally translates as “the prince” is one of my favourite cakes.
-I’ve never dared to try baking it until I moved away from Poland and it’s become impossible to have it without baking it myself.
+Królewicz, which literally translates as “the prince” is one of my favourite cakes.
+I never dared to try baking it – until I moved out from Poland and it has suddenly become impossible to have it without baking it myself.

 For the honey dough: